Alfresco/docs-alfresco/insight-engine/latest/using/reports/index.md

 title: Building Reports and Dashboards
 ---

-Alfresco Search and Insight Engine comes with a number of out-of-the box reports and a dashboard builder with pre-configured reports based on Alfresco Insight Zeppelin.
-Alfresco Insight Zeppelin is a web-based notebook that enables data-driven, interactive data analytics, data visualization, and collaborative documents using SQL.
+Search and Insight Engine comes with a number of out-of-the box reports and a dashboard builder with pre-configured reports based on Insight Zeppelin.
+Insight Zeppelin is a web-based notebook that enables data-driven, interactive data analytics, data visualization, and collaborative documents using SQL.

-To use the reports and dashboard builder, you need to install Alfresco Insight Zeppelin.
+To use the reports and dashboard builder, you need to install Insight Zeppelin.

-> **Note:** For this version of Alfresco Search and Insight Engine, cluster mode is not supported.
+> **Note:** For this version of Search and Insight Engine, cluster mode is not supported.

-Use `http://localhost:9090/zeppelin` to access Alfresco Insight Zeppelin user interface.
+Use `http://localhost:9090/zeppelin` to access Insight Zeppelin user interface.

-For information on Alfresco Insight Zeppelin user Interface see [Explore Apache Zeppelin UI](https://zeppelin.apache.org/docs/0.8.1/quickstart/explore_ui.html).
+For information on Insight Zeppelin user Interface see [Explore Apache Zeppelin UI](https://zeppelin.apache.org/docs/0.8.1/quickstart/explore_ui.html).

 ## Installation options

-There are several options for installing Alfresco Insight Zeppelin:
+There are several options for installing Insight Zeppelin:

 * [Installing with a distribution zip](#installing-with-a-distribution-zip).
 * [Installing with Docker Compose](#installing-with-docker-compose).

-> **Note** You do not need to install Alfresco Insight Zeppelin in order to use Search and Insight Engine.
+> **Note** You do not need to install Insight Zeppelin in order to use Search and Insight Engine.

 ## Installing with a distribution zip

-Use this information to manually install Alfresco Insight Zeppelin using a distribution zip.
+Use this information to manually install Insight Zeppelin using a distribution zip.

-1. Download the `alfresco-insight-zeppelin-2.0.0.zip` file from the [Support Portal](http://support.alfresco.com/).
+1. Download the `alfresco-insight-zeppelin-2.0.0.zip` file from the [Support Portal](http://support.alfresco.com/){:target="_blank"}.

 2. Unzip the file.